cloudquery/cloudquery/plugins/source/azure/README.md

     # - "<subscription_2>"
 ```

-By default, CloudQuery will fetch all configuration from **all** resources in **all** subscription.
+By default, CloudQuery will fetch all configurations from **all** resources in **all** subscriptions.
 You can change this behaviour with the following arguments:

 - `subscriptions` **(Optional)** - Specify multiple subscriptions to fetch data from them concurrently.